 Arrival Airport: Reykjavik Keflavik International Airport is located on the south west coast of Iceland, about 31 miles (50 kilometers) south west of downtown Reykjavik.
 Public transportation transfers to the city include the Strætó public bus service, taking around one hour, or Flybus and Airport Direct express buses taking around 45 minutes.
 Facilities at the passenger terminal include car rental agencies, ATMs, business lounges, currency exchange desks and free WiFi.
 Dining options include a pizzeria, bakery, Scandinavian and international restaurants, coffee shops and a convenience store for groceries.
 The shopping mall includes duty free outlets, fashion stores, an eyeglasses store, gourmet food hall, and an Icelandic design and handicrafts gallery.

-Travel between New York City, USA and Reykjavík, Iceland by plane is: Restricted.
+Travel between New York City, USA and Reykjavík, Iceland by plane is: Fully open.

-International entry status: Entry is restricted for citizens and permanent residents of United States
+International entry status: Entry is fully open for citizens and permanent residents of United States

-The information above was last checked on 9/20/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to Reykjavík from New York City before traveling.
+The information above was last checked on 6/25/22.
+Remember to review the latest COVID-19 travel safety regulations for your flight to Reykjavík from New York City as this information can change.

-The current restriction level for your return trip by plane from Reykjavík to New York City is: Restricted
+The restriction level for your return flight to New York City, USA from Reykjavík is: Partially open.

-Reentry to USA is allowed for: Entry is restricted for citizens and permanent residents of Iceland
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Iceland

 The government of USA has imposed these measures to reduce the spread of COVID-19: